C and O Employees' Hospital Association

 COEHA maintains an internal grievance process through which members may seek resolution of grievances other than claims denials or adverse organization determinations.
 Grievances involving other than claims denials or adverse organization determinations may be resolved only through COEHA’s internal grievance process.
 Examples of such grievances include:

-If you have a complaint, we encourage you to first call our Customer Service Department at 1-800-679-9135.
-We will try to resolve any complaint that you might have over the phone.
-If we cannot resolve your complaint over the phone, we have a formal procedure to review your complaints listed below under "Procedures".
+If you have a complaint, please contact the Customer Service Department at 1-800-679-9135.
+The professional staff of COEHA will try to resolve any complaint that you might have over the phone.
+If COEHA cannot resolve your complaint over the phone, please follow the formal procedure described below.

-Whether you call or write, you should contact COEHA Customer Service right away.
+Whether you call or write, you should contact the COEHA Customer Service Department right away.
 The complaint must be made within 60 calendar days after you had the problem you want to complain about.

-The second appeal procedure listed under the heading, "Claims and Appeals Procedure for Supplemental Medicare Coverage," deals with your appeal procedure for the coinsurance and/or deductible amounts.
+The second appeal procedure listed under the heading, "Claims and Appeals Procedure for Supplemental Medicare Coverage," deals with your appeal procedure for the coinsurance and/or deductible amounts or for non-covered services.
 For example, Medicare covers physician services provided in a nursing home; however, COEHA does not unless you are receiving skilled nursing facility care as defined in this Handbook.
-If you wish to appeal COEHA’s denial of the coinsurance and/or deductible amounts, you would utilize the second appeal procedure.
+If you wish to appeal COEHA’s denial of the coinsurance, deductible amounts and/or non-covered services, you would utilize the second appeal procedure.
 A copy of this appeal procedure will be attached to your written notice of denial.

 In Steps 1 and 2, you make your request directly to COEHA.
-We review it and give you our decision.
+The COEHA Office reviews it and gives you our decision.

 In Steps 3 through 6, people in organizations that are not connected to COEHA make the decisions about your request.
 To keep the review independent and impartial, those who conduct the review and make the decision in Steps 3 through 6 are part of (or in some way connected to) the Medicare program, the Social Security Administration, or the federal court system.